A struggle for democracy!

 into that position, the aristocrats.
 In more modern times, testing and certification have been used to identify that group.
 Meritocracy

 State Education, today, such as in the UK, and in Greece, is designed, both, to provide opportunities for all; and to select this

 elite.
 Examinations, such as the 11+, or school grade certificates have been used for this selection - to grade and separate the

-individual differences and to legitimize separate educational provisions.
-This has led to competition for selection, the separation
+differences and to legitimize separate educational provisions.
+This has led to competition for selection, the separation of

-on the few, and disapproval on the many.
-Meritocracy has nothing to do with equality of opportunity, only with the provision of
+the few, and disapproval on the many.
+Meritocracy has nothing to do with equality of opportunity, only with the provision of the best

 Systems of meritocracy encourage us to compete with each other through exams, declaring those with the highest marks as

 superior and more worthy than all others, and classifying those with low or no marks as failures.
 For many years it has been used

 to exclude women, ethnic minorities, and the poor, and support class divisions in any society.